-- We encourage you to complete the assignments in groups of no more than 3 members.
+- We encourage you to complete the assignments in groups of no more than 2 members.
 The 6C3 students may also work in groups of at most 2 members. - You, and your group, will receive the greatest benefit if you each do all the questions yourselves.
 Arrange to meet and review your solutions, discussing various approaches. - Assemble a single submission for the group the TA will not grade loose sheets handed in after the first submission.
-All group submissions must clearly show the names of the group members. - You are defeating the purpose of the group-based assignment if you simply divide the assignment into sections, one for each group member.
-This is definitely not recommended, because you are loosing out on the learning opportunity of seeing your mistakes and the group members' mistakes, and learning from them. - No sharing of any work may be done between groups for assignments and take-home exams.
+All group submissions must clearly show the names of the group members.

+- You are defeating the purpose of the group-based assignment if you simply divide the assignment into sections, one for each group member.
+This is definitely not recommended, because you are loosing out on the learning opportunity of seeing your mistakes and the group member's mistakes, and learning from them. - No sharing of any work may be done between groups for assignments and take-home exams.
 This includes handwritten documents and electronic files of any type.
 This will be strictly enforced.
-Please ensure that you have read the University's academic integrity policy (reproduced below). - This is a large class of about 85 students, so late hand-ins interfere with the TA's ability to efficiently grade your assignments.
-Late assignments will be penalized by deducting 20% per day for every late day.
+Please ensure that you have read the University's academic integrity policy (part of which is reproduced below). - This is a large class of about 85 students, so late hand-ins interfere with the TAs ability to efficiently grade your assignments.
+Late assignments will be penalized by deducting 30% per day for every late day.
 A grade of zero will be given for submissions handed in after the solutions are posted (usually within 2 days of assignment hand-in). - Emergencies and such arise, so each person has 2 "late day" credits for assignments.
-So you can hand in one assignment 2 days late, or 2 assignments each one day late, without penalty. - Grading of assignments and tests will include contributions for clarity and organization of presentation. - No make-ups will be given for assignments. - Any textbook(s) and course notes will be allowed during tests and exams.

-- No make-ups will be given for mid-term tests.
-If due to some legitimate reason (in case of medical issues, please provide a medical certificate) the student cannot participate in a test and provides a missed-work form, the contribution of that test to his/her overall grade will be added to the final examination weighting; for unexcused absences, a zero grade will be given. - All assignments will be graded, and the mean of the best N-1 assignments used to calculate the assignment grade.
-You should expect $N \approx 7$, and the assignments will be frequent at the start of the course. - Any calculator may be used during the tests and exams. - The final percentage grades will be converted to letter grades using the Registrar's recommended procedure. - Adjustment to the final grades may be done at the discretion of the instructor. - The take-home exam tests your ability to use computer software to help complete the question.
+So you can hand in one assignment 2 days late, or 2 assignments each one day late, without penalty. - Grading of assignments and tests will include contributions for clarity and organization of presentation. - No make-ups will be given for assignments. - Any paper-based materials (textbooks, notes, etc) are allowed during tests and exams.
+Electronic textbooks are, unfortunately, not permitted. - The mid-term test is optional and there is no make-up for it.
+If you choose not to write the midterm, or cannot write it due to illness or other reasons, then the usual approach will be followed: the 15% contribution from the midterm will be added to the final examination weighting, taking it from 45% to 60%. - All assignments will be graded, and the mean of the best N-1 assignments used to calculate the assignment grade.
+You should expect $N \approx 7$, and the assignments will be weekly at the start of the course, slowing down at the end. - Any calculator may be used during the tests and exams. - The final percentage grades will be converted to letter grades using the Registrar's recommended procedure. - Adjustment to the final grades may be done at the discretion of the instructor. - The take-home exam tests your ability to use computer software to help complete the questions.
 The 4th year chemical engineering lab has the course software installed in the event that you do not have access to a computer.
-You may complete this exam in groups of 3 students or less, while 6C3 students may complete the exam on their own or with one other person. - The final exam will be cumulative, based on the entire semester's material.
+You may complete this exam in groups of 2 students or less.
+6C3 students must complete the exam on their own. - The final exam will be cumulative, based on the entire semester's material.